Skip to content

 ::

-Skills: Write Once, Plug In Everywhere
+Skills: Write Once, Discover Everywhere

 One SKILL.md.
+Auto-discovered or explicit.
 Every agent gets it.

 SKILL.md